forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > Many mentioned of the speculative even if they should occur are likely rare, possibly 1 in 100 or 1000 or less.
 Possible adverse effects often are random and depend for example on how accurately the vaccine is administrated to the deltoid muscle and whether a draining lymph or a tiny blood vessel is hit.

-> In my opinion, the current spike targeting vaccines are not ideal for epidemiological reasons since the spike undergoes frequent mutations which can yield to escape forms and even changes of the tropism.
-So for epidemiological reasons alone a stop of vaccinating those not at risk for severe Covid can be considered.
-For people at risk for severe Covid any vaccination which provides protection against severe Covid is recommended though.
+> In my opinion, the current spike targeting vaccines are not ideal for epidemiological reasons since the outer part of spike mutates frequently is a determinant for the tropism.
+The frequent mutations make escape forms likely and many mutations can change the tropism.
+A change in tropism can change the disease pattern - positive and negative.
+From an epidemiological perspective it is not obvious whether anti-spike immunizing those not at risk has advantages.
+From an individual perspective, it is a weighting of possible adverse effects versus the protection provided.
+For people at risk for severe Covid, vaccination is recommended though.

 > The speculative adverse effects below are most relevant for children or repeated vaccination.

 > 9.12. *Transparency of adverse Effects:* If it there would known that there are previously unknown/unpublished adverse events from the vaccines, in my opinion the most important is to go transparently public.
-> * A fond for the affected could be founded.
+> * A fond for the affected could be founded. // Founding should be possible e.g. (direct or even indirect) profits and possibly scaled through an insurance.
-> * Supervision and if necessary treatments and other precautions measures could be initiated for those affected.
+> * Supervision and if necessary treatments and other precautions measures could be initiated if it would be necessary and helpful.
-> * Trying to hide possible adverse effect could have extremely high costs both within and between societies and countries - and the world in the long run.
+> * Trying to hide possible adverse effect could have high costs both within and between societies and countries - and the world.
 To costs likely scale with time.

 > 9.12. *Transparency and Democracy:* For democracy transparent and honest information is key.
 Democracy and a state were everybody is equal before law in agreement with the human rights, may not be possible without transparency.
 The longer transparency and equality before law are lost, to harder it is to reintroduce them.

 * [Summary](#summary)
 * [Recent Updates](#recent-updates)